MoE-Enhanced Multi-Domain Feature Selection and Fusion for Fast Map-Free Trajectory Prediction: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{rajectory} prediction stands as a cornerstone technology in advancing autonomous driving towards full autonomy, as its ability to infer future motion patterns of traffic participants directly underpins the system’s capacity for risk anticipation and safe maneuvering \cite{zhou2023query, wan2025multi}, making it a sustained research hotspot in the field.
-Early research predominantly relied on raster-based modeling approaches \cite{song2020pip}, which, while straightforward to implement, suffered from the inevitable loss of fine-grained spatial relationships between traffic agents—limiting their performance in complex interactive scenarios.
+\IEEEPARstart{T}{rajectory} prediction stands as a cornerstone technology in advancing autonomous driving towards full autonomy, as its ability to infer future motion patterns of traffic participants directly underpins the system’s capacity for risk anticipation and safe maneuvering, making it a long-standing research hotspot in the field.
 The introduction of vectorized representation frameworks, typified by VectorNet \cite{gao2020vectornet}, marked a pivotal shift in trajectory prediction research.
 Increasingly, modern prediction models leverage vectorized traffic agents (e.g., vehicle trajectories, pedestrian movement paths) and environmental elements to explicitly model interactive relationships within scenes, enabling more targeted capture of critical cues among traffic participants.
-For instance, graph neural networks (GNNs) \cite{liang2020learning,jia2023hdgt} have become a staple for relational modeling: models like HiVT \cite{zhou2022hivt} construct hypergraphs to encode heterogeneous interactions between the target agent and surrounding entities (e.g., adjacent vehicles, crossing pedestrians), effectively capturing complex multi-agent dependency structures.
-On the other hand, attention-based methods \cite{xiong2025fine,zeng2025ilnet,gomez2023efficient,xin2025multi,liu2024laformer} such as FutureNet-LOF \cite{wang2025futurenet} and MTR \cite{shi2022motion} compute adaptive weights for different interactions relative to the focal agent, dynamically prioritizing impactful environmental elements while aggregating contextual information to refine motion predictions.
+For instance, graph neural networks (GNNs) \cite{liang2020learning,jia2023hdgt} have become a staple for relational modeling: models like HDGT \cite{jia2023hdgt} construct hypergraphs to encode heterogeneous interactions between the target agent and surrounding entities (e.g., adjacent vehicles, crossing pedestrians), effectively capturing complex multi-agent dependency structures.
+On the other hand, attention-based methods \cite{xiong2025fine,gomez2023efficient,xin2025multi,liu2024laformer,liu2021multimodal,feng2023macformer} such as MTR \cite{shi2022motion} computes adaptive weights for different interactions relative to the focal agent, dynamically prioritizing impactful environmental elements while aggregating contextual information to refine motion predictions.